TeachBooks/deploy-book-workflow/README.md

 - Provides a summary describing where the TeachBook is released, errors in the build process per branch and how the release step is configured
 - Caching of already built books so that it can be partially reused when another branch is released or the next build contains critical errors
 - Caching of python environment to speed up the workflow
-- Allowing to use submodules within your book
+- Allowing use of submodules within your book
 - Customizable trigger for the workflow itself
-- Optionally preprocess branches using the [`teachbooks` package](https://github.com/TeachBooks/TeachBooks).
+- Optionally preprocess branches using the [`teachbooks` package](https://github.com/TeachBooks/TeachBooks) (e.g., Draft-Release Worklflow).
 - Converting branch-names to well-defined URLs
 - Customizable settings on where the books should be deployed including alias for branch-names and selection of one branch to be deployed on root.
 The workflow will gives warnings if these settings are ill-defined or conflicting.
-Although aliases are not allowed by GitHub Pages, it seems you can use one alias, but not more.
+Although aliases are generally not allowed by GitHub Pages, it seems you can use one alias, but not more.
-- Redirects the root directory to one of the branches or copying or moving one of the branches to root.
+- Customizable behavior of book URL root directory, either by redirecting the root to one of the branches and/or by copying or moving one of the branches to root.
 - Adds an 'archived'-banner to old branches / branches of previous years.

 ## How to start using this workflow